-Implications and Applications

-Our approach could substantially expand the scope of the analysis of optimal biased contests.
-In this paper, we set up a general objective function that addresses a wide spectrum of concerns in contest design; we primarily focus on the qualitative implications that reveal general properties of optimal biased contests.4 The main results are summarized below.
+Implications and Applications In this paper, we set up a general objective function that addresses a wide spectrum of concerns in contest design.
+Our analysis yields rich implications that reveal general properties of optimal biased contests.

-Suboptimality of Headstart Allowing for additive headstarts β -in addition to the freedom to set multiplicative biases α -cannot further improve the performance of the contest when the designer benefits from contestants' efforts.
-It is thus without loss of generality to focus solely on the optimal choice of multiplicative biases α .
+First, we show that allowing for headstarts $\beta$ -in addition to the freedom to set biases $\alpha$ -cannot further improve the performance of the contest.
+It is thus without loss of generality to focus solely on the optimal choice of biases $\alpha$ .